Student-centric advice and objective recommendations

 - Processing Deficits: Difficulties with the recognizing or interpreting information taken in through the senses (touch, sight, hearing, smell, taste)

-- Attention Deficit/Hyperactivity Disorder: A chronic condition characterized by difficulty paying attention, impulsiveness, and hyperactivity.
+- Attention Deficit/Hyperactivity Disorder: A chronic condition characterized by difficulty paying attention, impulsiveness, and/or hyperactivity (While ADHD is not generally considered a learning disability, it often is found with other disabilities)

 While these are the basic definitions of the above disorders, keep in mind that symptoms differ slightly for everyone – even for those with the same condition.
 Nevertheless, such conditions may make it harder, but certainly not impossible, for students to attend college and keep up with school work.

-However, before such students even get to college, they should make sure that they choose the one that’s best suited to their needs.
+However, before such students even get to college, they should make sure that they choose a school that’s best suited to their needs.
 The first step in doing that?
 Identifying what exactly makes a college “accommodating.”

 Identifying accommodating colleges

-As with any student, there are tons of factors to consider when choosing a college.
-A school’s academics, cost, location, and social scene remain particularly important factors for many students.
+As with any student, there are many factors to consider when choosing a college.
+Academic options, cost, location, and social scene remain particularly important factors for many students.
 For those with disabilities, however, it’s also important to look for the school that best accommodates your needs.
 So, how can you know that you’re picking the right school for you?
 Let’s see!

 Types of disability support programs

 It’s a true, but unfortunate fact that some colleges do the bare minimum to accommodate their learning-disabled students.
 Others, however, excel in that area – doing the best they can to assist their students in any way possible.
-To help you figure out whether a school’s accommodations are basic, extensive, or somewhere in the middle, here are some descriptions of different “levels” of college disability support programs (going from the most “basic” to increasingly accommodating):
+To determine whether a school’s accommodations are basic, extensive, or somewhere in the middle, here are some descriptions of different “levels” of college disability support programs (going from the most “basic” to increasingly accommodating):

 Moderate disability support programs have Learning Centers open solely to students with disabilities.
-These centers provide services and support that are much more extensive than a university’s writing center, math center, etc. Such Learning Center services include a wide range of accommodations, assistive technology, and professional tutors or coaches.
-Schools with “moderate” support programs also have their own professional, Masters-level disability support staff who understand the challenges of students with disabilities.
+These centers provide services and support that are much more extensive than a university-wide writing center, math center, etc. The services provided will include a wide range of accommodations, assistive technology, and professional tutors or coaches.
+Schools with “moderate” support programs also have their own professional, Masters-level disability support staff who understand the challenges of students with disabilities and learning differences.

 Also consider: